 What’s the difference between HR reporting and analytics?

-Statistically-driven people decisions are driving bottom line results, and as a result, talk of HR analytics is raising eyebrows around board room tables everywhere.
+Statistically-driven people decisions drive bottom line results, and as a result, talk of HR analytics is raising eyebrows around board room tables everywhere.

 But those conversations often throw the terms analytics, analysis and reporting around interchangeably.
 Strictly speaking, reporting is not the same as analytics, which isn’t the same as analysis.